romankuchin/ica0002-2023/exam/README.md

 Update your Ansible playbook named `infra.yaml` to deploy the infrastructure described above.

-Infrastructure should be fully set up and online by running exactly this
-command:

-	ansible-playbook infra.yaml

 Provide the backup SLA document (`backup_sla.md`) and backup restore instructions for every service that is being backed up (`backup_restore.md`).